 Designing Security Infrastructures for Communities with Sensitive Data

 This project will work with initiatives of migrant women across two countries; UK & Greece.
 These initiatives promote empowerment and active citizenship with a particular focus on gender-based violence.
-Newcastle University, Angelou Centre, Melissa Network, and Sociality will work closely to create opportunities for mutual learning between such migrant women’s communities and produce a digital system that will enable them to complement as well as broaden their work online.
+Newcastle University, Angelou Centre, Union of Women’s Associations of Herakleion (UWAH), and Sociality will work closely to create opportunities for mutual learning between such migrant women’s communities and produce a digital system that will enable them to complement as well as broaden their work online.

 Covid-19 Debt Advice

 According to Citizens Advice, the coronavirus outbreak has led to financial turmoil for millions of UK residents, undermining fairness, equality, and economic opportunities.
 This project by Swansea University, BPO Insolvency Ltd, and The Speakeasy Law Centre aims to support greater capacity for legal advice pro-bono clinics by developing, evaluating, and deploying an online COVID-19 debt advice tool.